abhishek-kumar-code/Redfish_Public/Specification.md

 #### Resource Responses

-Resources are returned as JSON payloads, using the mime type `application/json`.
+Resources are returned as JSON payloads, using the MIME type `application/json`.

 ##### Context Property